fullxtilt/RevatureProj1/README.md

-# Expense Reimbursement System (ERS) - Java Javalin JDBC
+# Expense Reimbursement System (ERS)
-The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
-All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
-Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
-Finance managers are authorized to approve and deny requests for expense reimbursement.
+A reimbursement system created for a faux company.
+Employees can log in, view their reimbursement requests, and submit new requests.
+Finance managers can log in, view reimbursement requests from ALL employees, and accept or deny them.
+Information on user accounts and reimbursements is stored in a GCP Postgres database and the system's server is deployed using Javalin.

 # Technologies Used
 * Java